 If a particular ticket type is sold out then unfortunately we will not be releasing any more tickets, but you can grab a ticket for another day or enjoy the weekend if those are still available.

 I can’t attend anymore.
 Can I give my ticket to someone else?+

-Tickets to Manchester Pride are non-transferable and non-refundable and tickets can only be refunded if the event does not take place in full.
-Our ticketing agent, Ticketmaster, has a fan-to-fan resale option which can be found within your Ticketmaster account so if you can’t attend the event for any reason, our first recommendation would be to head to your account and resell to someone who does want to attend.
+, tickets for Manchester Pride Festival are non-transferable and non-refundable, and tickets can only be refunded if the event does not take place in full.
+Our ticketing agent, Ticketmaster, has a fan-to-fan resale option which can be found within your Ticketmaster account, so if you can’t attend the event for any reason, our first recommendation would be to head to your account and resell to someone who does want to attend.
 This way, the transactions will happen easily, safely and securely within Ticketmaster.

 My favourite artist or performers has cancelled.
 Can I get a refund?+

 Manchester Pride has an incredibly diverse and varied programme of events, artists and performers and your Pledge Band will give you access to an amazing array of talent.

 When you buy a ticket to the Gay Village Party, you’re not just buying a ticket to see any particular performance - you’re enabling us to stage a world class celebration and support the LGBTQ+ community.
 We do not offer refunds if any particular event, artist or stage is cancelled (and sometimes this happens, as it's live events!).
 We’d recommend going to find some of the other incredible talent that’s bound to be on our stages over the weekend.

 What happens if an area in the Gay Village or a stage is too busy?+